-A quick note.
+Two quick notes.
 This story has nothing to do with food, but as always I memorialize the important things in my life on these pages.
 You will enjoy this story most if you have ever loved and lost an animal.
 Also, the story was originally titled “Russ’s Chair,” but the real name changed to protect my anonymity.
 That’s no longer needed.

 I knew life had told him a lie.

 What would any dog lover do in such a situation?
-I pulled out of the driveway, In-and-Out Burger programmed into my phone.
+I pulled out of the driveway, directions to the nearest In-and-Out Burger on my phone.
 Twenty minutes later we sat under a tree, and I shared my burger and fries, the only time he ever got people food.
-Then we nervously headed back to Portland.
+Then, both of us nervous, we headed to Portland.

-It didn’t take me long to figure out what made Russ happy.
-His turn-ons were long walks on the beach, long walks in the woods, long walks along the river… I’m sure you see a pattern here.
-Pair these activities with peanut-butter dog snacks, cuddling and bully sticks, and he was happy.
-Turn-offs included chasing balls, ducks he couldn’t reach and wet feet, the last taken to silly levels, as he was prone to stand chest deep in water, pulling each foot up in turn and licking it dry, before putting it back down and picking up another.
+It didn’t take me long to figure out what made Mason happy.
+His turn-ons were long walks on the beach, long walks in the woods, long walks along the river… Pair these activities with peanut-butter dog snacks, cuddling, and bully sticks, and he was happy.
+Turn-offs included chasing balls, ducks he couldn’t reach and wet feet, the last taken to silly levels, as he was prone to stand chest-deep in water, pulling each foot out in turn and licking it dry, before putting it back down and picking up another.

-Russ was a remarkable fitness coach.
+Mason was a remarkable fitness coach.
 When I first adopted him, I wasn’t in great physical shape.
 Years of MS had taken its toll, and there were days I had trouble getting around the block.
-The rescue organization had expressed reservations about my condition, but decided “putting him with you is better than putting him to sleep”.
+The rescue organization had expressed reservations about my condition, but decided “putting him with you is better than putting him to sleep.”
 Not exactly a hearty endorsement.
-Our first month together in 2011, we averaged 2,100 steps a day, but with the help of new drug treatments and the determination of my fuzzy fitness coach, we totaled just over 3 million in 2015.
+During our first month together in 2011, we averaged 2,100 steps a day, but with the help of new drug treatments and the determination of my fuzzy fitness coach, we totaled just over 3 million in 2015.
 Though my brain was still a mess, he had renewed my interest in living.

-I hardly needed a fancy watch to prompt me to quit writing and take a walk.
-Every few hours he’d get out of his chair and nudge my arm until we headed out the door, squirrel and leash in mouth and hand.
-He seemed able to tell when I was having writer’s block, or was stuck on a coding problem, and though it was usually the last thing I wanted to do, he’d force me to take him out.
-“Just a short walk”, I would say.
-“Maybe around the block”.
+I didn’t need a fancy watch to prompt me to quit writing and take a walk.
+Every few hours he’d get out of his chair and nudge my arm until we headed out the door, squirrel and leash in mouth.
+He seemed able to tell when I was having writer’s block or was stuck on a coding problem, and though it was usually the last thing I wanted to do, he’d force me to take him out.
+“Just a short walk,” I would say.
+“Maybe around the block.”
 But once he got me out of the door, the block would turn into miles.
-In the first 12 months I lost 11 pounds, and kept it off all the years we were together.
-More often than not, as we walked my mind focused and I would figure out the answer to whatever problem I had been working on.
+That year I lost 11 pounds and kept it off all the time we were together.
+More often than not, as we walked my mind refocused and I would figure out the solution to whatever problem I had been working on.

-Russ had obviously been used to hunt, and though he had absolutely no recall and must be kept on a leash.
+Mason had been used for hunting and absolutely refused to come when called, so I had to keep him on a leash.
 When he saw a duck he would go into a full point, stiff, paw outstretched, shaking with excitement.
 A squirrel was especially exciting, sending him into such fits of ecstasy that he’d actually shimmy three or four feet up the trunk of a large tree before sliding back down with a disappointed look.
-A walk around the lake at Laurelhurst Park, left him exhausted for the rest of the day.
+A walk around the lake at Laurelhurst Park left him exhausted for the rest of the day.

-By all measure, Russ was a fantastic dog.
+By all measures, Mason was a fantastic dog.
 I never heard him bark again after the first moments we met.
-He never peed in the house, and got along with every person and dog we came across.
+He never peed in the house and got along with every person and dog we came across.
 Even better, I could absent-mindedly walk away from a plate of food on the coffee table, and he would resist the temptation.
-Most of all, he never gave up on me
+Most of all, he never gave up on me.

 On a rainy afternoon in early 2016, I tossed his stuffed squirrel in the air, and he sat in his chair and watched it fall.
 At that instant, I knew my life had changed.
 The vet found nothing specific and thought he was just settling into old age, but I knew better.
 A month later he was deaf, and a few months later, during the space of a week, he went from catching treats in the air to being blind.
 You’d think these things would slow him down, but this was not the case.
-I became his seeing eye dad, and he adapted quickly.
+I became his seeing-eye dad, and he adapted quickly.
 A slight twist of the leash would change his direction, and a gentle tug would warn him of a curb or root.
 He’d stop and put out a paw, feeling around before we continued.
-Most people didn’t even realize he was blind; sometimes I’d forget, and feel awful after he would walk into a wall or fall over a rock.
+Most people didn’t even realize he couldn’t see; sometimes I’d forget, and feel awful after he would walk into a wall or fall over a rock.

 Now I can’t look at his chair.